claranet/tfwrapper/README.md

 [![Changelog](https://img.shields.io/badge/changelog-release-blue.svg)](CHANGELOG.md) [![Mozilla Public License](https://img.shields.io/badge/license-mozilla-orange.svg)](LICENSE) [![Pypi](https://img.shields.io/badge/python-pypi-green.svg)](https://pypi.org/project/claranet-tfwrapper/)

-`tfwrapper` is a python wrapper for [Terraform](https://www.terraform.io/) which aims to simplify Terraform usage and enforce best practices.
+`tfwrapper` is a python wrapper for [OpenToFu](https://opentofu.org/) and legacy [Terraform](https://www.terraform.io/) which aims to simplify their usage and enforce best practices.

+Note: the term _Terraform_ is used in this documentation when talking about concepts like providers, modules, stacks and the HCL based domain specific language.

 ## Table Of Contents